yulrizka/yulrizka.github.com/source/en/_posts/2015-03-22-osx-push-to-talk-app.markdown

 As a part of scrum teams, every day I need to give updates to my team via Google Hangout.
 We have a team here in the Netherlands and also in Indonesia.
 Some times I am in the same room as a colleague of mine.
-This sometimes quite annoying because I can hear my self (with a delay) from this mic.
+This sometimes quite annoying because I can hear my self (with a delay) from his mic.
 This somehow messed up my brain.
 Google Hangout already has a 'auto adjust mic volume' that is really great which cancel the noise.
 But we still have a problem and end-up muting each other when we want to talk.